Yasha-Santos/AI_For_Log_Analysis/README.md

 #### Scanning Functionality:

-  -We are using AbusdIPdb API to look up the IPS and get a confidence score and crowdsourced reports on the IP , and if it is flagged it provide an explanation why it was flagged
+- We are using AbusdIPdb API to look up the IPS and get a confidence score and crowdsourced reports on the IP , and if it is flagged it provide an explanation why it was flagged.
-  -We are using VirusTotal API to scan URLs and reports from over 90 different security vendors and URL scanners, giving you a highly accurate, crowdsourced risk report.
+- We are using VirusTotal API to scan URLs and reports from over 90 different security vendors and URL scanners, giving you a highly accurate, crowdsourced risk report.